Guidance for small craft and yacht arrivals in New Zealand

 All people arriving in New Zealand by sea are required to isolate on board for 14 days, which can include your journey time.
 Plan your journey so that as much of your isolation period as possible is completed at sea.
 You cannot make up isolation time inside New Zealand territorial waters so take your time getting here.

-There can be no contact with any other people during the 14-day isolation period.
-If contact with other people occurs then the clock is reset and the 14-day isolation period restarts.
-It is then counted from the time and date on which the contact with the other persons happened.
+There can be no contact with any other people or places during the 14-day isolation period.
+If contact with other people or places occurs then the clock is reset and the 14-day isolation period restarts.
+It is then counted from the time and date on which the contact with the other persons or places has happened.
+This includes any stops such as Minerva Reef.

 Activate your AIS transponder (or other observable satellite tracking system) prior to departure.
 Keep it on for the duration of the journey so your movements can be verified.
-Any deviation in your journey plan will make verification that you have met your isolation requirement more difficult and may require you to complete the 14-days isolation period in a managed isolation facility when you arrive in New Zealand.
+Any deviation in your journey plan will make verification that you have met your isolation requirement more difficult and may require you to complete the 14-days isolation period when you arrive in New Zealand.

 Make sure your vessel is properly outfitted and provisioned before undertaking your voyage.
 In addition to planning your travel time to New Zealand, remember to plan for enough provisions, power, fuel and waste management for your isolation aboard your vessel, which may include time on arrival in New Zealand.